BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/Export3dSolidMesh.md

 SimulationIO (SimulationIO)

 ## Description ##
 This **Filter** can be used to create a volume mesh of the sample using three different packages: TegGen, Netgen, and Gmsh.

+There are two ways to create a volume mesh using this filter.
+One of the ways is to use the surface mesh created by the filter **Qucik Surface Mesh**.
+TetGen is used for this purpose.
+Another way is to use the STL files of individual grains.
+Gmsh or Netgen can be used for this purpose.

 #### Packages ####

 ##### TetGen #####

 ##### Netgen #####
+Netgen is used to create a volume mesh from STL files of individual grains.

 ##### Gmsh #####